CMSgov/dpc-static-site/common/docsV1.md

 ### Add multiple patients
 The Patient endpoint supports a $submit operation, which allows you to upload a bundle of resources for registration in a single batch operation.

-Each Patient Resource in your bundle may include additional attributes detailed in the FHIR Implementation Guide within the [DPC Patient Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html), but at a minimum must satisfy the requirements on how to add a [Patient Resource](#add-a-patient), otherwise a 422 - Unprocessable Entity error will be returned.
+Each Patient Resource in your bundle may include additional attributes detailed in the FHIR Implementation Guide within the <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html" target="_blank" and rel=noopener>DPC Patient Profile</a>, but at a minimum must satisfy the requirements on how to add a [Patient Resource](#add-a-patient), otherwise a 422 - Unprocessable Entity error will be returned.

 <div class="download_btn--container">
   <a href="{{ site.url }}/assets/downloads/patient_bundle.json" target="_blank" rel=noopener class="ds-u-padding-x--3 ds-u-padding-y--1 ds-c-button--primary ds-u-font-weight--bold download_btn" download>Sample patient_bundle.json</a>